Christian emigration: Lebanon

-Ottoman Palestine
+Palestine

 The immigration of Palestinian Christians started in the 19th century as a result of the Ottoman discrimination against Christians.
-1948 and 1967 occupations and wars made many Christians flee or lose their homes.
-In the Palestinian National Authority, there has been considerable emigration and Palestinian Christians are disproportionately represented within the Palestinian diaspora.
-Most of Gazan Christians have fled the Gaza Strip following the Hamas takeover in 2007, largely relocating to the West Bank.
+1948 or nakba and 1967 occupations and wars made many Christians were expelled, flee or lose their homes due to Israel.
+There has been considerable emigration of Palestinians and Palestinian Christians are disproportionately represented within the Palestinian diaspora.
+Most Gazan Christians have fled the Gaza Strip following the Hamas takeover in 2007, largely relocating to the West Bank.

 There are also many Palestinian Christians who are descendants of Palestinian refugees from the post-1948 era who fled to Christian-majority countries and formed large diaspora Christian communities.
-Worldwide, there are nearly one million Palestinian Christians in these territories as well as in the Palestinian diaspora, comprising around 6–7% of the world's total Palestinian population..
+Worldwide, there are around one to four million Palestinian Christians in these territories as well as in the Palestinian diaspora, comprising around 6–30% of the world's total Palestinian population.
 Palestinian Christians live primarily in Arab states surrounding historic Palestine and in the diaspora, particularly in Europe and the Americas.

 Today, Chile houses the largest Palestinian Christian community in the world outside of the Levant.
-As many as 350,000 Palestinian Christians reside in Chile, most of whom came from Beit Jala, Bethlehem, and Beit Sahur.
+Over 450,000 Palestinian Christians reside in Chile, most of whom came from Beit Jala, Bethlehem, and Beit Sahur.
 Also, El Salvador, Honduras, Brazil, Colombia, Argentina, Venezuela, and other Latin American countries have significant Palestinian Christian communities, some of whom immigrated almost a century ago during the time of Ottoman Palestine.